Alaska tour news & travel advisory

 Northern Lights, Dog Sledding, Skiing, Iditarod, Snowmobiling, Snowshoeing

-Alaska dog sledding, or mushing tours can range from an hour to several days, giving guests hands on experience as well as information about the care and feeding of sled dogs.
-Several of these dog mushing tours are oriented around the state’s biggest sporting event – the Iditarod Trail Sled Dog Race – including one that follows the 1,049-mile race from the start in Anchorage to the finish in Nome.
-Other winter activities include visiting museums and cultural facilities, snowmobiling, Alpine and Nordic skiing, snowshoeing and winter rail tours.
+Alaska dog sledding or mushing tours can range from an hour to several days, giving guests hands-on experience as well as information about the care and feeding of sled dogs.
+Several dog mushing tours are oriented around the state’s biggest sporting event – the Iditarod Trail Sled Dog Race – including one that follows the 1,049-mile race from the start in Anchorage to the finish in Nome.
+Other winter activities include visiting museums and cultural facilities, snowmobiling, Alpine and Nordic skiing, snowshoeing, and winter rail tours.

-Alaska’s main winter cities are Anchorage and Fairbanks, with dozens of tours and activities for visitors to choose from.
-Girdwood and Alyeska Resort ski area are located just south of Anchorage along Turnagain Arm.
+Alaska’s main winter cities are Anchorage and Fairbanks, with dozens of tours and activities for visitors.
+Girdwood and Alyeska Resort ski areas are located south of Anchorage along Turnagain Arm.
 From Fairbanks, winter tours are available to the Far North by air, by road on the Dalton Highway, or a combination of the two.
-The Alaska Railroad’s winter trains run from Anchorage to Fairbanks and back with a stop in Talkeetna along the way.
-Many hotels offer guests a northern lights wake-up call so you don’t miss the magic, which often reaches its peak after midnight.
+The Alaska Railroad’s winter trains run from Anchorage to Fairbanks and back, with a stop in Talkeetna along the way.
+Many hotels offer guests a northern lights wake-up call so you don’t miss the magic, which often peaks after midnight.

 Come experience the real Alaska on an Alaska winter vacation or tour with us!